Towards Out-Of-Distribution Generalization: A Survey: Supervised Model Learning for OOD Generalization

-Based on IRM which is motivated by the representation $\Phi(X)$ such that $\mathbb{E}[Y|\Phi(X)]$ remains invariant, follow-up works have proposed variations on this objective with stronger regularization of the invariance assumption \ref{assumption: IRM-invariance}, resulting in similar alternatives.
-Ahuja \textit{et al.}\cite{ahuja2020invariant} incorporate game theory and replace the linear classifier in IRM with an ensemble of classifiers from different environments.
-Jin \textit{et al.}\cite{jin2020domain} replace the regularizer of IRM with a predictive regret and impose stronger constraints on $\Phi(X)$.
-Krueger \textit{et al.}\cite{krueger2021out} propose to penalize the variance of the risks across environments, while Xie \textit{et al.}\cite{xie2020risk} raise almost the same objective but replace the original penalty with the square root of the variance.
-Mahajan \textit{et al.}\cite{pmlr-v139-mahajan21b} introduce a contrastive regularizer which matches the representation of same objects across environments.
-And Creager \textit{et al.} targets on the problem of missing environment labels of IRM, and raise Environment Inference for Invariant Learning(EIIL \cite{creager2020environment}) to learn environments that maximize the IRM's penalty.
-The whole algorithm is two-stage, which firstly generates environments according to a biased reference model, and then performs invariant learning with learned environments.
+Moreover, \citet{ahuja2020invariant} introduce game theory to this field and substitute the linear classifier in IRM with an ensemble of classifiers originating from different environments. \citet{jin2020domain} replace IRM's regularizer with predictive regret, imposing more stringent constraints on $\Phi(X)$. \citet{krueger2021out} propose penalizing the variance of risks across different environments, while \citet{xie2020risk} suggest a similar objective but swap the original penalty with the square root of the variance. \citet{pmlr-v139-mahajan21b} present a contrastive regularizer that matches the representation of identical objects across different environments. \citet{creager2020environment} focus on IRM's issue of missing environment labels and put forward Environment Inference for Invariant Learning (EIIL) to maximize IRM's penalty by learning environments.
+This two-stage algorithm first generates environments based on a biased reference model, then carries out invariant learning using the environments learned. \citet{Xin_Wang_Su_Wang_2023} elucidate the link between invariant learning and adversarial training for OOD generalization and introduce an adversarial training method to mitigate distribution shifts. \citet{fan2023environment} examine the invariant learning problem from a statistical perspective and propose an environment-invariant linear least squares objective function.
+And \citet{Li_Shen_Wang_Zhu_Reed_Li_Keutzer_Zhao_2022} suggest an invariant information bottleneck to extract invariant representations via mutual information.